-A fire in the Iroquois Theater in Chicago, Illinois, kills more than 600 people on this day in 1903.
+A fire in the Iroquois Theater in Chicago, Illinois, kills more than 600 people on December 30, 1903.
 It was the deadliest theater fire in U.S. history.
 Blocked fire exits and the lack of a fire-safety plan caused most of the deaths.

 The Iroquois Theater, designed by Benjamin Marshall in a Renaissance style, was highly luxurious and had been deemed fireproof upon its opening in 1903.
 In fact, George Williams, Chicago’s building commissioner, and fire inspector Ed Laughlin looked over the theater in November 1903 and declared that it was “fireproof beyond all doubt.”
 They also noted its 30 exits, 27 of which were double doors.
 However, at the same time, William Clendenin, the editor of Fireproof magazine, also inspected the Iroquois and wrote a scathing editorial about its fire dangers, pointing out that there was a great deal of wood trim, no fire alarm and no sprinkler system over the stage.